Sets a prefix for all event fields added by the transform.

 Drops any event that is manually aborted during processing.

-Normally, if a VRL program is manually aborted (via abort) when
+Normally, if a VRL program is manually aborted (using abort) when

-processing an event, the original, unmodified event will be sent downstream.
+processing an event, the original, unmodified event is sent downstream.
 In some cases,

 you may not wish to send the event any further, such as if certain transformation or